DarkFlippers/unleashed-firmware/wiki/examples/Blink-app.md

     };
     ```

-4. Add your application file to Makefile (for each target, `target_lo/Makefile` and `target_f1/Makefile`, we add one common makefile later):
+4. Add your application file to Makefile (for each target, `target_lo/Makefile` and `target_f1/Makefile`, we'll add one common makefile later):

 ```
 # User application